The Catholic Church wants very much to be a modern church – one that can grow and adapt with the world around it, as all religions really should.

 And while Francis may still be pulling Catholicism to the left, the Vatican isn’t quite ready to let go of a few things.

-The Vatican decreed Monday that the Catholic Church won’t bless same-sex unions since God “cannot bless sin.”take our poll - story continues below
+The Vatican decreed Monday that the Catholic Church won’t bless same-sex unions since God “cannot bless sin.”

 The Vatican’s orthodoxy office, the Congregation for the Doctrine of the Faith, issued a formal response Monday to a question about whether Catholic clergy have the authority to bless gay unions.
 The answer, contained in a two-page explanation published in seven languages and approved by Pope Francis, was “negative.”